habid22/habid22/README.md

 ## 👋 Hi

-I'm a Software Engineering student at Western University with a strong passion for full-stack development, artificial intelligence, and building meaningful technology.
+I'm a Software Engineering with a strong passion for full-stack development, artificial intelligence, and building meaningful technology.
 I enjoy solving complex challenges and delivering real-world impact through code.
 Always happy to connect!

 ---